SinclairPythonAkoto/jobs-log-FlaskHeroku-APP/README.md

 9. Now set your Python path by: 'heroku config:set PYTHONPATH=' I have left that empty because you should really keep it a secret.

+10. Now change the route(s) to your own in app.py & include your html files in the templates folder.
+Can view thought_process.md for step by step process.

+11. Inititiate your database with Heroku (in Bash).

+12. Push to heroku master and run your app!

 TIPS